 When it comes to the aftercare of your waterproof products there are a few different options.
 It is important that you wash your waterproofs with a specialist cleaner designed for waterproof wear before reproofing where possible.

-For clothing you should wash with a technical cleaner and then either spray your reproofer on use a wash in one.
+For clothing you should wash with a technical cleaner and then either spray your reproofer on your garment or use a ‘wash in’ reproofer.
 Waterproof sprays tend to work best on clothing with a waterproof coating, whereas wash in proofers are more suited to those with a waterproof membrane.
 Wash’n’proofs are also available which save you time and hassle by cleaning and reproofing your waterproof garments in one wash.

-When choosing a waterproof jacket or trousers it is important to understand the limitations of the garment you choose.
+When choosing what to wear in wet weather it is important to understand the limitations of the garment you choose.
 For example, a jacket with a hydrostatic head rating of 2,000mm is not going to withstand a heavy, prolonged downpour where a jacket with a rating of 20,000mm is designed for these conditions.

 If you do not look after your waterproof garments then their lifespan will be significantly reduced and they will not perform to their highest level.
 A clean jacket will work much better than one that has not been cleaned in years.